 Game Analysis – Stacking

-Video game is an important medium and a combination of culture and interactivity in the contemporary world.
-The video game that I am going to talking about is Stacking.
-This game not only has humor story but also implements unique interaction in the entire gameplay.
-It reflected “Narrative and Ludology Theory” in the class.
-Stacking has established a particular game world and system with the concept of Matryoshka doll.
-In the game system, the developer delivers a story by utilizing player’s curiousness and exploration.
+Video game is an unique medium that combines culture and interactivity.
+For example the video game that I am going to discuss today, Stacking, is a perfect illustration.
+This game not only uses humor in storyteling but it also implements unique interaction in the entire gameplay.
+It reflected the “Narrative and Ludology Theory” we learned in class.
+Stacking has established a unique game world and a system based on the concept of Matryoshka doll.
+In the game system, the developer delivers a story by utilizing the player’s curiousness and exploration.

 Play and game have a long history in human culture.
-People engage play or game to competition, gambling, simulation and so on.
-Most of traditional game are board game, card game and board war game.
+People engage in play or game as means of competition, gambling, simulation and so on.
+The most traditional games are board game, card game and board war game.
 For example, Go, Poker, Chess.
-The development of video game cannot separate from the advances of computer technology.
-The earliest video games were developed in the computer lab of tech institute, like Spacewar! in MIT.
-These games set rules and environment for people to interact with computer or other players rather than narrate a story.
+The development of video game cannot be separated from the advancement in computer technology.
+The earliest video games were developed in the computer labs of tech institutes, like Spacewar! at MIT.
+These games set rules and environment for people to interact with either the computer or other players rather than narrate a story.

-Before the 1970s, people had no consciousness for the connection between a video game and a story.
-But until 1975, the release of Colossal Cave changed the entire world of video game with interactive text and started a new genre – Adventure People called this game Interactive Fiction (IF).
-Colossal Cave broke through the gap between video game and storytelling.
-By the advance graphic, storytelling not only belong to text, but narrative with vivid graphics and virtual world.
-Player would easily attract by the game world and the story comes with more dramatic.
-Virtual Reality (VR) has started a new era for video games and pushed story narrative to a higher level with immersing experience.
-Based on my experience for video game, most of contemporary video games has implemented story narrative to support their theme and pointed the direction for player to explore.
-Interactivity makes the game story attractive and brought free-explore to the player in the game system.
-Some of current video games have non-linear plots in storytelling.
-The end or result of the story is based on player’s choice and decision.
-Video game is similar to TV, broadcasts, and paper.
+Before 1970, it was nearly impossible to connect a video game with storytelling.
+But in 1975 the release of Colossal Cave changed the entire world of video game with interactive text and started a new genre – Adventure.
+People called this game Interactive Fiction (IF).
+Colossal Cave filled the gap between video game and storytelling.
+With the use of interactive graphics, storytelling no longer just lies in the text, but it became a narrative with vivid graphics in a virtual world.
+Players were more easily attracted to the gaming world and storytelling became more real and interactive.
+In recent years, Virtual Reality (VR) has started a new era for video games and it pushed story narrative to a higher level with immersing experiences.
+From my years of video gaming experience, I believe that most of contemporary video games have implemented their story narrative to support some given theme and they provided specific directions for the player to explore.
+Interactivity makes the storytelling more attractive and gives the player more freedom to explore within the virtual world and “create their own storyline”.
+For example, a number of current video games on the market have non-linear plots in storytelling and the ending of the story is based on player’s choices and decisions.
+Video games are similar to TV shows, broadcasts, magazines and newspapers.
 They are mediums for storytelling.
-But video game is not as same as traditional mediums conduct linear story, it immerses player with interactivity and non-linear story.
+However video game is not as same as traditional mediums that tend to tell a linear story, video games immerse the player with interactivity and a non-linear story.